-- → Student representation on University Councils - → Student representation on Academic Boards / Senate - → Class-level student representation - → University's Investment Plans requiring them to demonstrate how they are supporting student voice - → Academic quality audits requiring that the university demonstrates that it supports student engagement in planning, policy development and the monitoring of key academic activities
+- → Student representation on University Councils; - → Student representation on Academic Boards / Senate; - → Class-level student representation; - → University's Investment Plans requiring them to demonstrate how they are supporting student voice; and - → Academic quality audits that require a university to show that they support student engagement in planning, policy development and the monitoring of key academic activities.

 The role of student voice is also evidenced in research in New Zealand and around the world on student partnerships in tertiary education settings.
-For example, in 2012 NZUSA and Ako Aotearoa (the National Centre for Tertiary Teaching Excellence) worked in partnership on a project called the "Student Voice in Tertiary Education Settings: Quality Systems in Practice".
+For example, in 2012 NZUSA and Ako Aotearoa New Zealand (the National Centre for Tertiary Teaching Excellence) worked in partnership on a project called the "Student Voice in Tertiary Education Settings: Quality Systems in Practice".